Great Smoky Mountains National Park

 Explore the National Park By Access Point or Section

-Known as the highest point of the Great Smoky Mountains with an elevation of 6,634 feet, Clingmans Dome is home to many hiking trails and an observation tower, which overlooks miles of the national forest.
+Known as the highest point of the Great Smoky Mountains with an elevation of 6,634 feet, Kuwhohi - also known as Clingmans Dome - is home to many hiking trails and an observation tower, which overlooks miles of the national forest.

 Deep Creek is known as one of the most stunning areas of North Carolina’s Great Smoky Mountains National Park and is located just a few miles from downtown Bryson City.